Yellowstone National Park: The Best Park (Part 3)

 Wildlife Watch Tailgate

-There was a sizable crowd that gathered before 7:30 AM on a cold (by my standards) morning.
+There was a sizable crowd that gathered before 7:30 AM on a cold morning.
 One group had a table and some chairs, enjoying hot drinks and breakfast, like a tailgate party!
 These were dedicated and patient people who got up before dawn to wait for the animals, constantly scanning the horizon with high powered binoculars, scopes, and telephoto cameras waiting for that bear, wolf, fox, or coyote to show up.
-These dedicated folks come out even in much colder weather with snow cover.
+These dedicated folks came out even in much colder weather with snow cover.
 It’s actually easier to spot wildlife with snow on the ground because the larger animals are easier to see with the white background.

 Another group gathered at the end of Lamar Valley so Bill decided to check it out.
 There was a fresh elk carcass in the middle of a stream bed, out in the open and not all that far from the road.
 A few wolves were feeding on the fresh kill and people were enjoying the sight until someone with a wolf looking dog stopped and the dog barked at the wolves and the wolves scattered into the trees.
 Everyone was waiting patiently for the wolves to come back out, or for a bear to take over.
 That never happened because the dog deterred the wolves and the dog never left, ruining it for everyone else.